Three Things I Accomplished this Year with the help of my friends.

 It was the luckiest day of my life.
 The punk tradition was that 3 or 4 friends with no musical background would go into a garage and emerge in a couple of weeks to take the stage with their own unique sound.
 I had no intention of auditioning a singer because anyone could be in a band.
 It was entirely by chance then, that I ended up with a classically trained vocalist like Tabatha who could perfectly articulate my lyrics.
 And her husband, Rich, played guitar and was a genius at music production.You can buy the book/CD on https://www.amazon.com/Invisible-Jazz-John-Christopher-Shillock/dp/B000WMG5DW

 A couple months into our project Tabatha was diagnosed with cancer and we went on hiatus while she underwent an excruciating course of radiation and chemotherapy.
 She was the bravest person I've ever met.
+As she said, sometimes you need to get close to dying to realize what life is worth.

 |Tabatha swore she'd kick cancer's ass.|